-Quite simply, it is our intention that every pupil, irrelevant of needs, is recognised as an equal stakeholder in our school community.
+Quite simply, it is our intention that every pupil, irrelevant of needs, is recognised as an equal stakeholder in our school community and are prepared for life in Modern Britain.
 This is achieved in a variety of ways:

 • Pupil voice, participation and building positive relationships are an integral part of Birchwood’s vision and ethos (hence it is a Birchwood Bolt)